 The United States produced $1.3 billion worth of aquaculture seafood in 2014.
 The top U.S. marine aquaculture species were oysters ($169 million), clams ($121 million), and Atlantic salmon ($76 million).

 The value of U.S. aquaculture production equals about 20% of the value of total U.S. seafood production.

 The United States imports about 80% of its seafood, and nearly 50% of the imported seafood is produced via aquaculture.

 Our oceans cover over 70% of the Earth’s surface, but currently account for only 2% of human food.
 With limited arable land and freshwater, the world is turning to the oceans for additional food supply as global population is projected to increase to 9 billion by the year 2050.

 We are working hard to foster the growth of aquaculture in the United States not only to help meet U.S. seafood demand, but also to help encourage job growth.
 We are involved in a variety of aquaculture activities around the country and offer assistance through our regional aquaculture coordinators.

 Fisheries and aquaculture remain important sources of food, nutrition, income and livelihoods for hundreds of millions of people around the world.
 World per capita fish supply reached a new record high of 20 kg in 2014, thanks to vigorous growth in aquaculture, which now provides half of all fish for human consumption, and to a slight improvement in the state of certain fish stocks due to improved fisheries management.

 Learn more about global aquaculture

 Shellfish farming and restoration is critical to get more oysters, clams, and mussels in the water for food, jobs, and ecosystem services.
-We are working with partners to address environmental research, spatial planning, permitting, restoration, and farming techniques through the National Shellfish Initiative.
+We are working with partners to address environmental research, spatial planning, permitting, restoration, and farming techniques for shellfish aquaculture.